|Tuesday 5th February – Sunday 17th February 2019||13 Days||Group Size Limit 10|

 Note that the weather conditions on the northeast coast of Hokkaido are rather changeable in winter, with a lot of snow and bad visibility at times, so we have allowed plenty of time in the area to allow for some inclement weather and still have time to achieve our goals.
 A short visit here is decidedly risky.

-This morning we will set off early in order to visit an eagle and Black Kite feeding station at Lake Furen, where there are yet more chances to photograph Steller’s Sea Eagles and White-tailed Eagles, either sitting around on the frozen lake or squabbling over the feast.
-The feeding station gives us a great opportunity to photograph Black Kites as they swoop in early in the feeding period to snatch titbits before too many eagles turn up.
-Furen is also good for clashes between eagles over food as the partly frozen chunks of fish are (initially) too large for the eagles to carry off, making for some exciting interactions.
-The other good thing about Furen is that it offers the chance to photograph eagles on or over snow and ice, particularly valuable if there is no drift ice at Rausu.
+If there is no drift ice at Rausu, we will set off early in order to make a fairly long drive and visit an eagle feeding station at Lake Furen near the easternmost tip of Hokkaido, where Steller’s Sea Eagles and White-tailed Eagles can be photographed sitting around on the frozen lake or squabbling over the feast.
+Black Kites can be photographed as they swoop in early in the feeding period to snatch titbits before too many eagles turn up.
+The feeding station is also good for clashes between eagles over food as the partly frozen chunks of fish are initially too large for the eagles to carry off, making for some exciting interactions.
+Photographers are, however, kept at a considerable distance (at least 60m or 200ft) from the feeding site, so the photographic opportunities are not nearly as good as during an eagle boat trip among the drift ice.

 Eventually we will head for the Nakashibetsu area where we will spend the final night of the tour at a really lovely hotel, complete with onsen (Japanese spa bath) and an impressively beautiful Japanese dinner.